dominion-dev/dominion-ecs-java/README.md

 ## About Performance

-Designing a high performance Java library is always a challenge as the execution speed of Java code could be affected in many ways.
+Designing a high-performance Java library is quite a challenge as the execution speed of Java code could be affected in many ways.
 Dominion mitigates Java performance pitfalls by setting a few key points:

 - **_do not use only the standard library_**: the Java standard library implements data structures and algorithms